codemasterv/fPKG_Maker_GUI/README.md

 # Please place this application on the root of a drive to avoid path errors.

+WSL 2 operates in a lightweight VM and does not have USB pass-through access. so you can not dump a game to the usb drive but you can use the tool to build game dumps that are on a usb drive.
+There are hacks availibe to provide access for WSL and USB over IP but I will not incorperate that as it is an annoying and drawn out process.

+So in short,

+You cant dump directly to USB but you can move your dumps to a USB and build on the USB.

+_________________________

 Currently this program has an issue with directory paths with spaces in the name.

 Example: C:\MyComputer\user\my folder\fpkg_maker_gui\fpkg_maker_gui.exe